As a staff of lifelong learners, we are committed to serving our school community in four main areas:

 Studies show that there is a direct correlation between good school attendance and student achievement.
 Therefore, we encourage you as parents to reinforce the importance of being at school each and every day and to make every effort to send your child to school on a regular basis.
 Attendance and tardies are monitored at the District level and warning letters will be generated if your child has 3 or more tardies of 30 minutes or more, 10 tardies of less than 30 minutes or 3 unexcused absences.
 If you wish to pick up work for an absent child, please contact the teacher directly and be aware that teachers will not be able to collect materials for your child during instructional hours.

-If your child is tardy to school, he/she must report through the front office to allow us to update our attendance records for that day.
+If your child is tardy to school, he/she must report through the front office to allow us the ability to update our attendance records for that day.
 Consistent tardiness also impairs your child’s ability to perform well at school and will result in parent contact and appropriate consequences.

 lunch & snack